Mig-uel/advanced-js/design-patterns-and-proxy-objects/notes.md

 dataProxy.name = 'Jane Doe' // Setting property: name to: Jane Doe dataProxy.age = 35 // Setting property: age to: 35
 ```

+In this example, we create a `data` object with properties `name` and `age`.
+We define a `handler` object with `get` and `set` traps to intercept property access and updates on the proxy object.
+When a property is accessed or modified on the proxy object, the `get` and `set` traps log messages and update the UI to reflect the changes in the data model.